andrew/ultimate-awesome/README.md

 - [awesome-eosio](https://github.com/DanailMinchev/awesome-eosio) - :sunglasses: A curated list of awesome EOSIO resources for users and developers.
 - [awesome-debrid](https://github.com/debridmediamanager/awesome-debrid) - 🆓 Download and stream in an instant.
 - [awesome-calculus](https://github.com/donovanglover/awesome-calculus) - :tropical_drink: A list of awesome resources I used to study Calculus.
+- [awesome-go-tools](https://github.com/gobuild/awesome-go-tools) - A list of awesome Go tools.
+Not like awesome-go here only maintains golang awesome tools.
 - [jimsghstars](https://github.com/jimbrig/jimsghstars) - A curated application for browsing my GitHub stars! ⭐.
 - [awesome-learned-point-cloud-compression](https://github.com/kaiwangm/awesome-learned-point-cloud-compression) - A list of papers about deep point cloud compression.
 - [awesome-kubernetes](https://github.com/lukecav/awesome-kubernetes) - A collection of tools for Kubernetes.